stephentetley/markdown-doc/notes/markdown_operationally.md

   * Sub lists
   * Like this.

-When these notes were started (3 Febraury), `Markdown-doc` had no special designation for lists, the implementation rendered the item-body at _call time_ and stored it as a list of strings.
+When these notes were started (3 February), `Markdown-doc` had no special designation for lists, the implementation rendered the item-body at _call time_ and stored it as a list of strings.